 When less bilirubin-containing bile reaches your pet’s intestine, stool often becomes lighter in color (“clay colored stool”).

 Much like a bruise or black eye, the skin color of jaundice can persist for a considerable period of time after your pet’s liver problems have resolved and blood values have returned to normal (bilirubin colors all three).

-When the veterinarian is suspicious of pre-hepatic/blood destruction causes, microscopic slide examinations for blood parasites as well as for autoimmune disease (Coombs test , ANA test, M:E ratio, etc.)
+When the veterinarian is suspicious of pre-hepatic/blood destruction causes, microscopic slide examinations and PCR tests to detect blood parasites as well as tests to check for evidence of autoimmune diseases (Coombs test , ANA test, M:E ratio, etc.)